 To make a single contribution, please contact your bank to arrange an electronic transfer (BACS, CHAPS, Faster Payment) from your bank account to your SIPP bank account.
-Bank account details, including the required payment reference, can be found within your James Hay Online Account.
+Your SIPP bank account details can be found on the Trustee Cash section of your James Hay Online Account.
+When making a contribution by electronic transfer, please ensure that you always quote the correct payment reference, to ensure that the money is promptly allocated to your SIPP product bank account.

-If details of the contribution were not included on your SIPP application, please complete and submit the 'SIPP Supplementary Contribution Form' from our website.
+If details of the contribution were not included on your Modular iSIPP application, please complete and submit the 'SIPP Supplementary Contribution Application Form' from our website.